mihaip/previous/readme.previous.txt

 To modify shortcuts that are invoked with ctrl and alt change or add key names in the section ShortcutsWithModifiers.
 The appropriate key names can be found under https://wiki.libsdl.org/SDL2/SDL_Keycode.

+Previous comes with some empty disk images of different types and sizes.
+The suffix of the respective file name indicates the image type:
+sd: Hard disk (SCSI disk)
+od: Magneto-optical disk
+fd: Floppy disk

+When working with versions of NeXTstep prior to 2.0 it is recommended to use the images marked with an 'x'.
+Only these are automatically detected by early versions of BuildDisk.

  8) Contributors